15.1. Citations and references

 SC21 (subcortical template) and updated D99: high resolution macaque atlasing.
 Anatomical delineation using histology and high-resolution MAP-MRI (and data are available in NIFTI and GIFTI formats):

-For technical reference for the NIFTI data format, you can cite:
+For technical reference for the NIFTI data format (which AFNI continues to use, as well as to maintain), you can refer to: